Pellegrini's Espresso Bar

 Pellegrini's has, and always will be, a cornerstone in Melbourne's patchwork-like eatery scene.
 One of our city's great gifts, this Italian classic remains stubbornly untouched as the years slide by.
 Steaming with soul food, raw character and some of the best coffee in Melbourne since 1954, Pellegrini's really doesn't have any reason to change.

-The menu is displayed on a board in the centre of the restaurant.
+The menu is displayed on a board in the centre of the dining room.
 Pair an honest classic meal with a summer-time watermelon granita, and you'll be flying on what co-owner Sisto Malaspina describes as "nourishment for the soul".

-"Everyone from princes to paupers pass through Pellegrini's everyday," Sisto says.
+"Everyone from princes to paupers pass through Pellegrini's everyday," Sisto said.
 "We serve simple, fresh good food from good local produce."

 Sitting near the top end of Bourke Street, Pellegrini's is Melbourne's rock.
 Safe, comforting and familiar, some might argue change at Pellegrini's would be a good thing.
 But to that, we disagree.